 In this paper, we have proposed PulseEdit, a novel algorithm that can edit the rPPG signal in facial videos without visible distortion, to protect the physiological information from disclosure.
-We design a set of perturbation frames to add to the input video frames to change a person's intrinsic rPPG signal that is presented in the facial region.
-PulseEdit can either remove the rPPG signals on the face or change them to a target heart rate.
-Extensive experimental results demonstrate the effectiveness and robustness of PulseEdit in different facial subregions, and various rPPG algorithms can no longer detect the accurate heart rate from facial videos after applying PulseEdit.
+We design a set of perturbation frames and impose them onto the input video frames to change a person's intrinsic rPPG signal present in the facial region.
+PulseEdit can either remove the rPPG signals on the face or change them to a target heart rate of a user's choice.
+Extensive experimental results demonstrate the effectiveness and robustness of PulseEdit in different facial subregions, and various rPPG algorithms can no longer detect heart rate accurately from facial videos after PulseEdit.
 We also show that PulseEdit can potentially circumvent rPPG-based liveness detection and deepfake detection, suggesting a direction for improvement in these areas.

-In the current form, the traces of PulseEdit can be detected by forensic steganalysis from the uncompressed video frames, but lossy video compression can significantly reduce the forensic performance.
-We can extend the proposed work by investigating the inclusion of various forensic detectability criteria into the algorithm, to gain insights on the ability of PulseEdit as an antiforensic tool and the competing direction of detecting the manipulations made by PulseEdit.
+Several improvements on PulseEdit can be explored in future research.
+Adaptive λ could be better than fixed λ to optimize the editing performance and the perceptual distortion in each video.
+Apart from rPPG editing, BCG editing algorithm can be developed to synergically edit the physiological information from facial videos in parallel with PulseEdit.
+The inclusion of various forensic detectability criteria into the algorithm can help gain insights into the ability of PulseEdit as an antiforensic tool and the competing direction of detecting the manipulations made by PulseEdit.